 At Boston Sports & Biologics all of our treatment protocols are compliant with the published FDA guidance using minimal manipulation, homologous use and firm scientific rational/sound medical evidence.
 All of the commercial systems we use to process autologous cellular products for our platelet rich plasma (PRP), bone marrow concentrate and Lipogems procedures have received 501(k) FDA-clearance to assure purity and potency.
 We do not culture cells and do not offer amniotic or birth tissue injections.

-Dr. Sussman uses ultrasound and differential injections to confirm the location of the shoulder pain.
-Dr. Sussman is one of the few physicians in Massachusetts to hold a RMSK certification in musculoskeletal ultrasound and an editor for the Atlas of Interventional Orthopedic Procedures text book that teaches physicians how to perform orthobiologic procedures and interventional injections.
+At Boston Sports & Biologics, our physicians use ultrasound and differential injections to confirm the location of the shoulder pain.
 Regenerative medicine is a new field and successful placement of these injections into the tendon or joint that matters.
 Make sure you confirm that your physician is adequately trained to perform these procedures ethically and legally within the FDA guidelines.